Residents & Nonresidents: A hunting license (see Licenses & Permits) or proof of exemption.

 Legal Means of Taking

-Shotgun (conventional or muzzleloading), archery equipment, legal raptors, hand-propelled missile, slingshot and as otherwise provided under General Hunting Regulations.
+Shotgun (conventional or muzzleloading), archery equipment, legal raptors, hand-propelled missile, slingshot and as otherwise provided under General Hunting Regulations (see General Hunting Regulations).

 Seasons on public lands may vary from statewide seasons.
-Consult public hunting lands special regulations.
+Consult public hunting lands special regulations on Special Area Regulations.